-We have audited the consolidated financial statements and the financial statements of Shape Robotics A/S for the financial year 1 January 2023 - 31 December 2023, which comprise income statement, balance sheet, statement of changes in equity and notes, including material accounting policy information, for the group and the company as well as the consolidated statement of comprehensive income and the consolidated cash flow statement.
+We have audited the consolidated financial statements and the financial statements of Shape Robotics A/S for the financial year 1 January 2024 - 31 December 2024, which comprise income statement, balance sheet, statement of changes in equity and notes, including material accounting policy information, for the group and the company as well as the consolidated statement of comprehensive income and the consolidated statement of cash flows.
 The consolidated financial statements are prepared in accordance with IFRS Accounting Standards as adopted by the EU and Danish disclosure requirements for listed companies, and the financial statements are prepared in accordance with the Danish Financial Statements Act.

-In our opinion, the accompanying consolidated financial statements give a true and fair view of the group's financial position at 31 December 2023 and of the results of the group's operations and cash flows for the financial year 1 January 2023 - 31 December 2023 in accordance with IFRS Accounting Standards as adopted by the EU and Danish disclosure requirements for listed companies.
+In our opinion, the accompanying consolidated financial statements give a true and fair view of the group's financial position at 31 December 2024 and of the results of the group's operations and cash flows for the financial year 1 January 2024 - 31 December 2024 in accordance with IFRS Accounting Standards as adopted by the EU and Danish disclosure requirements for listed companies.

-Moreover, in our opinion, the financial statements give a true and fair view of the company's financial position at 31 December 2023 and the company's operations for the financial year 1 January 2023 - 31 December 2023 in accordance with the Danish Financial Statements Act.
+Moreover, in our opinion, the financial statements give a true and fair view of the company's financial position at 31 December 2024 and the company's operations for the financial year 1 January 2024 - 31 December 2024 in accordance with the Danish Financial Statements Act.